 A world in which all children enjoy a life free from injustice and abuse.

-To build on the strengths within children, families, communities and institutions so that children can grow up to become empowered citizens.
+To build on the strengths within children, families, communities and institutions so that children can grow up to become confident citizens.

-Mutual respect for all children and adults, regardless of their situation, lies at the heart of ChildHope’s approach.
 We aim to be trusted, transparent and accountable to children and adults, our partners, our supporters and our donors.
+Mutual respect for all children and adults, regardless of their situation, lies at the heart of our approach.

-Many children have been forced into these situations by climate change and human impact on the physical and natural environment.
+Many children have been forced into these situations by extreme poverty, climate change and human impact on the physical and natural environment.
+While many countries become richer, there is growing inequality within and between states, and the children we work with are facing the consequences.

 Girls and children with disabilities can face even greater challenges - the chances that they will be abused, exploited or neglected are even higher.
 We are committed to increase the visibility, voice and potential of these often ‘hidden’ children throughout our work.